 Dave Simmons spent years as a prosecutor inside the Broward County State Attorney's Office — the same office that will handle your case.
 He knows exactly how these cases are evaluated, where they break down, and how to intervene before charges are even filed.
 That inside knowledge is now working for you.

 Call the Law Offices of Dave L. Simmons, P.A. at 954-765-3540 for a confidential consultation.
-The earlier we get involved, the more options we have.

-What is Petit Theft?
+What is Petit Theft Under Florida Law?

 Charge Statute Reference Property Value Max Penalty